 Materials.
-The carbonate electrolytes including LB001 [1 M 1 P6 in EC:DMC (1:1 vol)] and 1 M LiPF6/PC were bought from Do-DoChem.
+The carbonate electrolytes including LB001 [1 mol/L LiPF6 in EC : DMC (1 : 1 vol)] and 1 mol/L LiPF6/PC were bought from DoDoChem.
 These electrolytes were directly used without further treatments.
-Electrolytes of 1 M LiCF3SO3 in DMSO or TEGDME were prepared in our lab.
-LiCF3SO3 and TEGDME were purchased from Alladin.
-Before usage, the Li salt was vacuum dried to remove resioue water at 130 °C overnight while TEGDME was dried using molor sieves to make the water content low than 30 ppm.
-Superdry DMSO was purchased form J&K Scientific, which was directly used without pre-treatment.
-Super-dry n-hexane brought from J&K cientific was used to wash the cathodes and anodes before characterizations.
+Electrolytes of 1 mol/L LiOTf in DMSO or TEGDME were prepared in our lab.
+LiOTf and TEGDME were purchased from Alladin.
+Before usage, the Li salt was vacuum dried to remove residue water at 130 °C overnight, while TEGDME was dried using molecular sieves to make the water content lower than 30 ppm.
+Super-dry DMSO was purchased from J&K Scientific, which was directly used without pre-treatment.
+Super-dry n-hexane brought from J&K Scientific was used to wash the cathodes and anodes before characterizations.

 Cathode preparation.
-Super P and PVDF were mixed in NMP in mass ratio of 9:1 to form a slurry.
+Super P and PVDF were mixed in NMP in a mass ratio of 9:1 to form a slurry.
 After adequate grinding in a mortar, the slurry was then sprayed on both sides of the carbon paper followed by drying in a vacuum oven at 80 °C overnight.
-The stal mass loading the cathode was 7.0 mg cm-2.
+The total mass loading of the cathode was 7.0 mg·cm-2.
 The prepared carbon paper was then cut into pieces of 1 cm × 1 cm.

 Assembly of Li-O2/CO2 batteries.
-The batteries were assembled based on ECC-Air cells (EL-cell GmbH, Germany) which consist gas inlets and outlets for gas flowing to ensure pure gas environment and prevent gas leakage.
-The structure of this kind of battery can be seen in our previous work.^[9] The battery assembly was conducted in a glove box with O2 <0.1ppm and H2O <0.1 ppm.
+The batteries were assembled based on ECC-Air cells (EL-cell GmbH, Germany) which consist of gas inlets and outlets for gas flowing to ensure pure gas environment and prevent gas leakage.
+The structure of this kind of battery can be seen in our previous work.^[3b] The battery assembly was conducted in a glove box with O2 < 0.1 ppm and H2O < 0.1 ppm.
 During battery assembly, a lithium plate (14 mm in diameter and 400 nm in thickness) was placed on the bottom, and then a glass fiber separator (18 mm in diameter) and super P cathode (1 cm2) were consequently stacked on the Li anode.
-The used electrolyte amount was 150 μL.
-Finally, other battery components were tested in a thermotank (25 °C).
-Before galvanostatic cycling or other electrochemical tests, the batteries were tested for 3 hours in flowing gas to obtain a steady environment.
+The used electrolyte amount was 150 μ L. Finally, other battery components were configured to seal the battery.
+After assembly, the batteries were tested in a thermotank (25 °C).
+Before galvanostatic cycling or other electrochemical tests, the batteries were tested for 3 h in flowing gas to obtain a steady environment.